alexaldearroyo/catselector/README.md

 # 🐱 Cat Selector

 Cat Selector is an interactive terminal tool for browsing, selecting, concatenating, and exporting files and directories.
-It allows users to explore directories, select multiple files (or entire folders), and combine their content for viewing, external editing, or clipboard copying.
+It allows users to explore directories, select multiple files (or entire folders), and combine their text content for viewing, external editing, or clipboard copying.

 ## Key Features